kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 ## StatefulSets ##

-In part 1 we learned how volumes are used with PersistentVolumes and PersistentVolumeClaims.
+In [part 1](/part-1/4-introduction-to-storage) we learned how volumes are used with PersistentVolumes and PersistentVolumeClaims.
 We used *Deployment* with them and everything worked well enough for our testing purposes.
-The problem is that *Deployment* creates and scales pods that are *replicas* - they are a new copy of the same thing.
-With PersistentVolumeClaims, the method through which a pod reserves persistent storage, this creates a possibly non-desired effect as the claims are **not** pod specific.
-The claim is shared by all pods in that deployment.
+The problem is that *Deployment* creates and scales pods that are *replicas* - they are new copies of the same container that are running in parallel.
+So the claim is shared by all pods in that deployment, and this might cause non-desired side-effects that could lead e.g. to data corruption.

-*StatefulSets* are like *Deployments* except it makes sure that if a pod dies the replacement is identical, with the same network identity and name.
-In addition if the pod is scaled the copies will have their own storage.
-StatefulSets are for stateful applications.
+[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are simillar to *Deployments* except those make sure that if a pod dies the replacement is identical, with the same network identity and name.
+In addition, if the pod is scaled, each copy will have its own storage.
+So StatefulSets are for _stateful applications_, where the state is stored inside the app, not outside, such as in a database.
 You could use StatefulSets to scale video game servers that require state, such as a Minecraft server.
 Or run a database.
-For data safety when deleted StatefulSets will not delete the volumes they are associated with.
+For data safety when deleted, StatefulSets will not delete the volumes they are associated with.

 <text-box name="ReplicaSets" variant="hint">
 Deployment creates pods using a Resource called "ReplicaSet".
 We're using ReplicaSets through Deployments so we haven't really had to talk about them.
 </text-box>

-Let's run [Redis](https://redis.io) and save some information there.
+Let's run the key-value database [Redis](https://redis.io) and save some data there.
 We're going to need a PersistentVolume as well as an application that utilizes the Redis.
-In part 1 we jumped through a few hurdles to get ourselves storage but k3s includes a helpful _storageclass_ that will streamline local testing.

-You can apply the _StatefulSet_ from `https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml`
+StatefulSets require a "Headless Service" to be responsible for the network identity.
+Let us start by defining a headless service" with `clusterIP: None`, this will instruct Kubernetes not to do proxying or load balancing and instead allow a direct access to the Pods:

-**statefulset.yaml**
+**service.yaml**

 ```yaml
 apiVersion: v1 # Includes the Service for lazyness